Caritas University

 Caritas University is a private Catholic university in Amorji-Nike, Enugu State, Nigeria.
-Enjoying both state and ecclesiastical approval, it strives to revive in its community the age-long tradition of Catholic education and the exacting demand of contemporary society for sound education rooted in salubrious life-promoting morality.
+Approved by both state and church authorities, the institution aims to revive the long-standing tradition of Catholic education while providing education grounded in moral values.

 Origin

 Caritas University was approved by the federal government of Nigeria on December 16, 2004.
 It was officially opened on January 21, 2005 by the federal Minister for Education, Prof. Fabian Osuji.
 The formal opening was on January 31, 2005.
 The pioneer students of 250 matriculated on May 28, 2005.